RadioFree/GetInvolved/README.md

 <b>1</b> - Join the project by signing up at <a href="https://radiofree.org/join">radiofree.org</a>

-<b>2</b> - Introduce yourself in the Discussion chat on the Wordpress Dashboard once you sign in.
+<b>2</b> - Introduce yourself in the Discussion chat once you sign in.

-<b>3</b> - Once in the dashboard, you can chat with other users for help and discuss projects on the dashboard.
+<b>3</b> - Chat with other users for help and discuss projects on the dashboard.

 Anyone can contribute, and we will list all projects on the WordPress Dashboard.
 You can ask any questions in the chat, so don't be shy!
 Collaboration works best when people feel comfortable sharing their ideas, so try to use inclusive language and have an open mind when working with others.

-When you first join, you'll need an editor to assaign you work.
-Just ask for an editor in the chat, and explain what you want to work on.
-The editor will then assaign you the task and work as the project lead until you are given more access to the site.
+When you first join, you'll need an Admin to assaign you work.
+Just ask for an Admin in the chat, and explain what you want to work on.
+The Admin will then assaign you the task and work as the project lead until you are given more access to the site.

 # Table of Contents (Still a work in progress)
-Please join using the steps above and then leave a comment in the Discussion chat on the WordPress Dashboard to help contribute to this guide.
+Please join using the steps above and then leave a comment in the Discussion chat to help contribute to this guide.

 Jump to